-The MZPB, based in London, has had a twenty year link with the Juan Francisco Paz Silva Co-operative in the community of Achuapa in northern Nicaragua.
+The MZPB, based in London, has had thirty years of volunteering and a link with Juan Francisco Paz Silva Co-operative in the community of Achuapa in northern Nicaragua.
 The Group raises funds for rural development projects.
-Through their work the co-operative has a contact to supply the Body Shop with sesame oil.
-In addition Raleigh International now organises young UK volunteers to work alongside Nicaragua on sustainable development projects.www.raleighinternational.org.
+Through their work the co-operative has a contract to supply the Body Shop with sesame oil.
+In addition Raleigh International organises young UK volunteers to work alongside Nicaraguans on sustainable development projects.www.raleighinternational.org.

 Nicaragua Education, Culture and Arts Trust (NECAT)

 The Nicaragua Education Culture and Arts Trust (NECAT) supports educational initiatives in marginalised communities in and around the city of León by raising money in the UK and elsewhere through trusts and individual donations.